elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Packet Delays and Loss

-Four Sources
+Packet delay is the sum of four sources

-- Nodal processing
+1. Nodal processing
     - Checking bit errors, determining output link (< microsecond)
-- Queueing Delay
+2. Queueing Delay
     - Waiting at output link
     - Congestion
-- Transmission Delay
+3. Transmission Delay
     - Time for packet until transmission
+4. Propagation

 Packets have time-to-live which is a uint defining the max hops.
 If a router encounters a packet with a TTL of 1, it drops the packet and typically returns an error to the sender.
 Otherwise it propagates a packet with the TTL minus 1.

-Transmission Rate = Packet Length * Average Packet Arrival Rate / Link Bandwidth
+Traffic intensity = Transmission Rate = Packet Length * Average Packet Arrival Rate / Link Bandwidth

 - Transmission Rate ~= 0: small delay
 - Transmission Rate close to 1 but not large: large delay